-For a successful surgical manoeuvre, the surgeon should have courage, quickness in action, should be non-shaking, non-sweating, (self-confidence and self-command), and should have sharp instruments.8 The qualities are alike as Lion's Heart, Eagle's eyes, Ladies finger as mentioned in modern era.
-For acquiring these qualities practical training is
+For a successful surgical manoeuvre, the surgeon should have courage, quickness in action, should be non-shaking, non-sweating, (self-confidence and self-command), and should have sharp instruments.
+The qualities are alike as Lion's Heart, Eagle's eyes, Ladies finger as mentioned in modern era.
+For acquiring these qualities practical training is very essential and for this purpose a number of models were created to learn the procedures before applying them on humans.

-Yogya (Practical training)
+• Yogya (Practical training)